Travel Sacred France: an empowering and inspiring spiritual tour of France in search of Mary Magdalene, Black Madonna, Knights Templars and Cathars

 The buildings of Rocamadour rise in stages up the side of a cliff on the right bank of the Alzou, which here runs between rocky walls 400 ft. in height.
 Flights of steps ascend from the lower town to the churches, a group of massive buildings half-way up the cliff.
 The chief of them is the pilgrimage church of Notre Dame, rebuilt in its present configuration from 1479.
 We will also visit an amazing Black Madonna in the village church.

 We will overnight in Rocamadour for 2 nights, with a group dinner each night.

 June 6th/7th – Thursday/Friday – Day 13/14: Toulouse/Farewell Dinner

-If you are departing from Paris for your home city on Friday, let us know and we will arrange for you to get to Paris on Thursday afternoon and overnight at CDG.
+If you are departing from Paris for your home city on Friday, let us know and we will arrange for you to overnight on Thursday night at CDG.

 Those wishing to travel to Chartres and Paris on the extension will fly on Thursday afternoon from Toulouse to Paris and travel by coach to Chartres.

 June 7th – Friday – Day 14: Extension to Chartres and Paris

 Chartres Cathedral has a rich a history dating back to the 4th century.
 It was erected during a time of religious peace brought about by the Emperor Constantine.
 Chartres is rich with mysterious sacred imagery and sacred geometry and is said to be encoded with the secrets of the universe.
 It was established on a hilltop, where a sacred forest once stood.
 A well beneath the cathedral was sacred to the Druids and is said to be a miraculous source of healing water.
 It is said to house the tunic of the Blessed Mother, the Sancta Canisia, since 876, when it was given by Charlemagne after he received it as a gift from Jerusalem.